Nemo64/marco-zone/_posts/2020-05-10-configure-symfony-for-serverless-lambda.md

 - You have already played around with [bref].
   If not, go to the excellent [bref documentation] and start with a simple php example.
 - You use the full symfony/skeleton.
 The minimal version is similar but not everything here is needed.
-- You use Symfony 4.4 or 5.0.
-Future version may differ.
+- You use Symfony 5.1.
+Previous versions don't support directly all aws services directly.
+Specifically mail.
 - You know and are using `serverless`.
 This is the obvious choice if you followed the [bref documentation].
 - You are hosting or at least testing the AWS region `us-east-1`, `us-east-2`, `us-west-2` or `eu-west-1`.
   Other regions will have limitations in this guide since not all services are available everywhere.